MontecortoPlaza de Andalucía, 1, Montecorto, 29430

 Near the Fuente del Dolmen we find the church of Nuestra Señora del Carmen, patroness of Montecorto.
 After several landslides and reforms, it was last rebuilt in 2002.

-Montecorto is located at approximately 120 km from Málaga capital.
-If you commute in car, the fastest route is the highway A-367 and A-357 until Ronda.
-Once you reach there, take A-374 until Montecorto.
+Montecorto is approximately 120 kilometres from Málaga.
+The fastest route is via A-367 and A-357 to Ronda.
+Once there, take the A-374 to Montecorto.

 Montecorto covers part of the Natural Park of Sierra de Grazalema, declared as a Biosphere Reserve by UNESCO thanks to the high ecological value of its landscapes.
 This park has over 50,000 hectares of area and offers unique landscapes of valleys, canyons and caves.
 If you like practicing sports in nature and trekking, the surroundings of Montecorto offers you the routes to enjoy on foot, bike or horseback and viewpoints from where to observe the local fauna.
 Climbing, canoeing and caving are some of the sports that will make you discover the Serrania de Ronda.